Lateness to School

 Reporting to School

 Parents and other visitors may enter the building through the main doors.
-The reason for separate entry is to allow parents and visitors easy access with minimal wait time.
-Parents and all other visitors must sign-in and present a valid photo ID.
+Parents and all other visitors must scan in with a valid photo ID.

 Upon arrival, students will not be permitted to enter the Main Office without a parent or legal guardian.
-They must report directly to the cafeteria, the late room, or to class depending on arrival time.
+They must report directly to the cafeteria or to class depending on arrival time.

 Students being reinstated from suspension must be brought to school by a parent or legal guardian, as indicated in the Student Information System and enter through the main doors located at the front of the building.
 Reinstatements will be held Monday through Friday as scheduled by administration.